lrgc01/docker-image_portfolio/docker.build/ssh-stable_slim/README.md

-### This image is based on the official debian:buster-slim plus openssh-server
+### This image is based on the official debian:stable-slim plus openssh-server

 This image is intend to serve as base for command line only application that might be built as a separate container in order to be accessed by others linked inside the same dockerd environment.